 Among the traditional phone companies, Verizon has the best strategy for the long-term future of its fixed-line business.
 Its FiOS network enables unparalleled data speeds.

-Acquiring 100% of Verizon Wireless will enable Verizon to better create packages of services aimed larger business customers with locations across the U.S. Read more
+Acquiring 100% of Verizon Wireless should enable Verizon to better create packages of services aimed larger business customers with locations across the U.S. Read more

 Verizon Wireless is performing well, but the cost of maintaining network quality is high.
 Wireless capital spending has been running at nearly $9 billion annually recently, or about 13% of services revenue.